Mort the Dead Teenager: Legacy

+Stan Lee apologized for the miniseries presentation of Mort in a 1996 Marvel Vision interview, explaining that, while he kept an eye on rival company DC Comics' output, he watched all publishers and their comics, saying "there's a lot of good stuff out there for every taste", with the idea of Mort being worthy of holding an ongoing series.

 In 1994, the miniseries was serialized in Norwegian comics magazine Magnum, which at the time was popular for previously publishing The 'Nam alongside the then-current run of The Punisher.
-Norway is also the only country that the series received a complete physical edition, as a part of the Pocketserien collection of digest comics in 1997.
+Norway is also the only country that received a complete physical edition of the series, as a part of the Pocketserien collection of paperback digest comics in 1997.

 Spanish comics blog ADLO!
 Novelti Librari, through frequent contributor Jónatan K. Sark, (Note: The username of the author is sarkdice and his articles are categorized as such on the blog.) published an article in 2022 titled "Le Mort d'Marvel", as a retrospective of the comic and the multiple attempts to adapt it into a film.
 Sark jokingly speculates, through a page from Marvel Age promoting the series, that Mort could have possibly been named after Marvel editor Mort Todd due to his mention in the magazine's paragraph about the comic.
+Hama deconfirmed this in a Facebook comment answering a similar question, explaining that Mort simply took his name after the French mort, meaning "death".

 In an interview, Hallgren noted that his favorite character to draw in the comic was Mort, calling him a "more real Archie."
-He commented that he believes the comic has aged well, comparing the contemporary enjoyment to reading novels that don't include cell phones.
+He commented that he believes the comic has aged well, comparing the contemporary enjoyment to reading novels that don't include the usage of cell phones.

+Cancelled revival

+On October 27th, 2009, Marvel Characters Inc. filed a trademark for "Comic books; Comic magazines; Printed periodicals in the field of comic book stories and artwork" under the name Mort the Dead Teenager.
+The purported usage of the trademark was later confirmed by artist Shawn Crystal in 2025, in that there was an intended reboot comic being developed "in 2010-ish" with him and writer Duane Swierczynski helming.
+Crystal stated, in a Facebook post, that the revival was planned as a five-issue miniseries, and that him and Swierczynski had completed 10 pages before the project was abruptly cancelled by Marvel.

+The miniseries was never formally announced, and no art has resurfaced in the time after its cancellation.
+The trademark for the planned revival was abandoned on July 1st, 2013.